Intermittent Fasting vs Calorie Restriction

 In terms of weight loss, fasting works better than calorie restriction.
 Moreover, almost 6 times of fat mass percentage is lost in intermittent fasting.

 The intermittent fasting benefits even those who have hormonal imbalance such as obesity.
-So if you are comfortable with fasting, this will provide you a sustainable way of eating.
+So if you are comfortable fasting, this will provide you a sustainable way of eating.
 You can use this regimen to improve your health while losing the unnecessary fat in your body.